Japan to bolster military, boost Asia ties to counter China

 The new policy outline also calls for Japan to beef up its ability to defend against ballistic missile attacks, such as from unpredictable neighbour North Korea.

+Japan's proposed amphibious unit would be designed to take back islands in case of invasion.
+Abe's plans would also boost the number of fighter jet squadrons on Okinawa to two from one to maintain air superiority. ($1 = 103.1400 Japanese yen)

-(Additional reporting by Nobuhiro Kubo and Tim Kelly in Tokyo and Ben Blanchard in Beijing; Writing by Linda Sieg and William Mallard; Editing by Robert Birsel)
+(Additional reporting by Nobuhiro Kubo and Tim Kelly; Writing by Linda Sieg and William Mallard; Editing by Robert Birsel)